GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--ASTRAL_VISION-C-2/README.md

 - ARTIFICIAL INTELLIGENCE 2.0 ™ DOCUMENTATION: https://www.facebook.com/aibyabc123/

 - FREE HUMANOID 3D CHARACTER ANIMATIONS HERE: https://www.mixamo.com/.
-THERE ARE ALSO FREE 3D CHARACTER MODELS ON THIS SITE IN CASE YOU DON'T HAVE EXPERIENCE WITH THIS FINAL FILE TYPR AND WANT TO SEE WHAT THAT FINAL FILE TYPE SHOULD LOOK LIKE.
+THERE ARE ALSO FREE 3D HUMANOID CHARACTER MODELS ON THIS SITE IN CASE YOU DON'T HAVE EXPERIENCE WITH THIS FINAL FILE TYPE AND WANT TO SEE WHAT THAT FINAL FILE TYPE SHOULD LOOK LIKE.

 e.g using this PROXIA with an IMAGINATION A PROXIA: YOU CAN RUN THE 3D HUMANOID ANIMATIONS OUTPUT BY THIS POSE ESTIMATION PROXIA (AFTER PROCESSING HUMAN POSES CAPTURED WITH THE EYE CAMERAS OR FROM ONLINE) SO THAT THE ROBOT CAN SEE HOW IT LOOKS ON A DIGITAL 3D CHARACTER FROM DIFFERENT ANGLES (WHICH IS BASICALLY AN IMAGINATION A PROXIA).
 FOR LOOKING AT OBJECTS FROM DIFFERENT ANGLES SEE ANY IMAGINATION (A) PROXIA.